GeorgeRepanis/Design-HFSS-on-Chip-Spiral-Inductors/README.md

 # HFSS On-Chip Spiral Inductors

 This repository contains the design, simulation and analysis of on-chip spiral inductors using **Ansys HFSS**.

-The project was developed for the course **Telecommunication Electronics**.
+The project was developed for the course **Telecommunication Electronics** and focuses on the electromagnetic simulation of different inductor geometries, S-parameter extraction and quality factor comparison.

-The main objective is to model different inductor geometries, extract their electromagnetic behavior through S-parameters and compare their performance using the quality factor `Q`.

 ## Project Overview